Spark jobs

 deployMode=cluster

-mode, the driver runs in the application's main process managed by YARN (YARN Application Master process), so the client can finish operation once the application launches successfully. - In the
+mode, the driver runs inside the application's main process managed by YARN (YARN Application Master process), so the client can terminate its operation once the application is started successfully. - In

 deployMode=client

-mode, the driver runs directly in the client process, while the YARN Application Master is used only for working with YARN (e.g., to get resources).
+mode, the driver runs directly within the client process, while the YARN Application Master is used only for interaction with YARN (e.g., to get resources).

-In both modes, the YARN Application Master runs on a compute host within a compute
+In both modes, the YARN Application Master runs on one of the compute hosts within the compute

 or data